Media Rebukes Trump’s Stunning Defense of White Nationalists After Charlottesville

 — The Economist (@TheEconomist) August 17, 2017

-The scathing cover follows similar denunciations from the New York Post and the Daily News earlier this week.
-The label “Nazis” are included in both.
+The scathing covers follows similar denunciations from the New York Post and the Daily News earlier this week.
+The word “Nazi” is included in both.

-Here’s a cartoon printed in the Guardian commenting on Trump’s reluctance to forcefully reject hate groups:
+Here’s a cartoon printed in the Guardian commenting on Trump’s reluctance to forcefully reject hate groups.
+The White House is topped with a KKK hood.

 Ben Jennings on Donald Trump and Charlottesville – cartoon https://t.co/gnTT0cnnYp pic.twitter.com/k5NTwbPNoR